 Elisha grew up in Portland, OR.
-His love for acting was sparked at age 8 when he took an after school Shakespeare acting class, making his debut performance as Richard III at the end-of-class demo.
-His initial professional roles were at local Portland theaters, including a co-lead role in the original play 'The Snowstorm' for which he won the Portland Best Young Performer Drammy award.
-At the age of 10 Elisha started appearing on TV guest roles, and was later cast as series regular on the ABC comedy Alex, Inc., playing Alex's (Zach Braff) son.
-Most recently he was cast as a series regular for season 2 of The Sinner, which premiered August 2018 on the USA Network.
-Elisha enjoys soccer, golf, rock-climbing, reading, writing, cooking, magic, music and guitar playing.
+His love for acting was sparked at age 8 during a Shakespeare acting class where he made his debut performance at the end-of-class demo as Richard III.
+His initial professional roles were at local Portland theaters, including a co-lead role in the original play 'The Snowstorm' for which he won the Portland Best Young Performer Drammy Award.
+At the age of 10 Elisha started appearing on TV guest roles, and later was cast as a series regular on the ABC comedy Alex, Inc., playing Zach Braff's son.
+In 2018 he played the protagonist role of 'Julian' in season 2 of The Sinner opposite Bill Pullman and Carrie Coon.
+More recently you can watch Elisha as Pootie Shoe in the comedy Mythic Quest airing on AppleTV+.

 Elisha is a true professional, he’s the real thing.
 He’s very emotionally intuitive... he is really astonishing.